NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitbox added to shoulder and made slightly bigger
   - Doesn't lift on block
   - More lift
-- SBB(B) is super cancellable and staggers; hitbox appears one frame sooner with one more frame of block stun
-- SBBB(B) comes out one frame slower
 - 6A
   - Hitbox on the hand slightly bigger to better match the kunai
   - Has more lift
 - 6B hitbox appears one frame earlier, more lift to match S6B's second hit
-- S6B
-  - First hit has slightly more blockstun
-  - Second hit pushes on block with a slightly bigger knee hitbox
-  - Hitbox disappears one frame earlier
-  - Has no pushback on the second hit and a slightly improved hitbox
-- S6A
-  - First hit has more lift
-  - First hit has +7 frames of blockstun
-  - 2 more frames on duration
-  - Hitbox on the hand slightly bigger to better match the kunai
-- S2B
-  - Moves forward on start up
-  - Improved hitbox
-  - Crushes three frames earlier
 - 4B floats higher
 - 8B hitbox appears two frames later
 - RB